ClassicGOD/Hubitat/README.md

 - fibaro-single-switch-2.src (Hubitat provided is broken)
 - fibaro-dimmer-2.src (Hubitat provided has no scene, metering or parameter support)
 - aeotec-hem-gen5.src
+- fibaro-wall-plug-zw5.src (Hubitat provided seems to be working but is missing some parameters that I need)

 Hubitat provided and working:
 - fibaro-door-window-sensor-2.src